DURHAM: Clare A. Stadlen, LCSW, CEDS-S, Hannah Daulton, LPCA, Christine Pavey, LCSW, & Eliza Sholtz, LCSW, CEDS

 RALEIGH: Hannah Daulton, LPCA & Eliza Sholtz, LCSW, CEDS

 Clare A. Stadlen, LCSW, CEDS

-Clare is a Licensed Clinical Social Worker (LCSW) and a Certified Eating Disorder Specialist (CEDS), with over two decades of professional experience in counseling and psychotherapy.
-She began her career in New York City where she obtained her Bachelor’s Degree from The New School for Social Research and her Master’s Degree from Columbia University.
+Clare is a Licensed Clinical Social Worker (LCSW), a Certified Eating Disorder Specialist & IAEDP approved CEDS Supervisor (CEDS-S), and the owner of CAS Counseling Psychotherapy Associates.
+She has three decades (yikes!) of professional experience in counseling and psychotherapy.
+Clare began her career in New York City where she obtained her Bachelor’s Degree from The New School for Social Research and her Master’s Degree from Columbia University School of Social Work.

-Clare has worked extensively with women, men, adolescent girls, and college and graduate students.
-She gained comprehensive experience in the treatment of trauma and eating disorders while working at the Renfrew Center, an internationally renowned residential treatment center.
-She continues to attend conferences and trainings regularly and has a particular interest in studying the intersection of mind-body experience and the new research into the brain and it’s generative (and re-generative) responses to attachment and interpersonal relationships.
+Clare has worked extensively with adolescents and adults of all ages.
+Her early training in the treatment of trauma and eating disorders occurred while working at the Renfrew Center, an internationally renowned residential treatment center.
+She has subsequently served as a consultant for several eating disorder treatment centers in North Carolina.
+Clare continues to attend conferences and trainings regularly and has a particular interest in studying the intersection of mind-body experience and the new research into the brain and it’s generative (and re-generative) responses to attachment and interpersonal relationships.
 Clare also has a background in art and enjoys incorporating creative arts in the therapeutic process.

 Clare is bilingual and has enjoyed the opportunity to provide therapy in both English and Spanish.
 She has lectured at high schools, universities, and international conferences on the subjects of body image, therapeutic modalities, and diversity in eating disorder treatment.
 Clare has been in private practice in North Carolina since 2001.
 She loves her work as a psychotherapist and as a supervisor for new social workers seeking licensure and professionals seeking eating disorder training.